tdiec00/Brew-Master-Index/README.md

   1. Styled using `Flexbox` or `Grid`.
   1. Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM.
   1. Fulfill the build requirements you have specified in your MVP.
-  1. Implement responsive design (i.e. it should be fully functional on desktop, tablet, mobile, etc), using at least one media query.
-  1. Deployed to a site hosting service like [surge.sh](https://surge.sh/).
+  2. Deployed to a site hosting service like [Github Pages](https://pages.github.com/).
-  1. Commits to GitHub every day.
+  3. Make commits to GitHub every day.
-  1. A `README.md` file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as ```npm i```.
+  4. A `README.md` file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as ```npm i```.

 #### 📋 List of APIs